 If you need some advice for chord and diagrams, here are nevertheless three central chords in the style:

-You could strum the chord, but should as well try plucking which is more congenial to the style.
+You could strum the chords, but should as well try plucking which will distinguish the style to a higher degree.
 A tip is to sometimes include the bass note on the string above the root (see and listen to the following examples with tabs and sounds below).

 Country in 3/4 time